evanx/rquery/README.md

 )
 ```

-We can register a keyspace using this privcert:
+We can register an account using this privcert as the initial `admin` authorized cert:
 ```shell
 tuser=`cat ~/.redishub/tuser`
 curl -E ~/.redishub/privcert.pem https://cli.redishub.com/ak/$tuser/register